ccraddock/comparingconnectomes/cover_letter.rst

 Dear editor,

-Please consider for publication in the neuroimage special issue on the connectom the following manuscript *'Learning and comparing functional connectomes across subjects'*.
+Please find our revised version of the manuscript *'Learning and comparing functional connectomes across subjects'*.

-The manuscript combines a synthetic review of many different aspects of estimation and comparing of functional connectivity across subjects with practical aspects of data processing that have not yet been exposed together in a single consistent publication.
+The manuscript has been improved by taking in account the reviewers suggestions.
+Changes have been highlighted, and a detailed answer to the reviewers' comments is attached.

 Yours sincerely,